 The registration fee is $40 for any APA teacher affiliate (TOPSS or PT@CC member) or APA member, and $50 for all others.
 This fee includes breakfast, lunch and workshop materials.
 To register for the workshop, download and mail or fax the registration form (PDF, 32KB).

-The registration deadline is July 1, 2017.
+The registration deadline has been extended to July 25, 2017.
 Space is limited.
 Participants will be accepted on a first-come, first-served basis, though 35 spots will be reserved for high school psychology teachers.